 Selling a Construction & Engineering Business in Tokyo

 Sell your construction or engineering business to buyers who understand project risk, bonding, and contract structures.
-Tokyo is one of Asia's key markets for Construction & Engineering M&A, with a distinct buyer landscape shaped by the city's economic character and institutional infrastructure.
+In Tokyo, the right process has to connect Construction & Engineering performance with local buyer access, lender appetite, and the realities of Asia execution.

 The Construction & Engineering M&A market in Tokyo

-Construction and engineering M&A involves businesses across general contracting, specialist subcontracting, civil engineering, environmental services, and specialist building services.
-Buyers in this sector are highly attuned to project risk, bonding capacity, order book quality, and working capital cycle dynamics that are unique to project-based businesses.
+Construction and engineering M&A involves general contracting, specialist subcontracting, civil engineering, environmental services, technical engineering, MEP, data centre construction, infrastructure services, and building maintenance.
+Buyers are highly attuned to project risk, fixed-price exposure, bonding capacity, retentions, claims history, safety record, subcontractor dependence, order book quality, and working-capital cycles.
+A good transaction process separates recurring service value from project risk before buyers set price and structure.

 Tokyo is one of the world's largest M&A markets — generating significant deal flow through domestic corporate succession (as Japanese founders age and seek buyers), outbound acquisition by Japanese corporates seeking international growth, and inbound acquisition of Japanese businesses by international PE and strategic buyers.
 The market has opened substantially over the past decade as corporate governance reforms have made Japanese companies more accessible to external acquisition.
 Manufacturing, technology, consumer, and professional services businesses in Tokyo attract growing interest from international PE funds and strategic acquirers.